Stevesbong/Stevesbong.github.io/README.md

 #### To Do List
-1. Put more project on the portfolio    <code>Working on . . .
+- [ ] Put more project on the portfolio
-2. Add UX feature with JavaScript       <code>Adding . . .
+- [x] Add UX feature with JavaScript
-3. Add Sass pre-processor               <code>Done
+- [x] Add Sass pre-processor